fluxninja/aperture/docs/content/tutorials/signal-processing/detecting-overload.md

 ### Playground

-When the above policy is loaded in Aperture's [Playground](/get-started/playground/playground.md), we will see the various signal metrics collected from the execution of the policy:
+When the above policy is loaded in Aperture's [Playground](/get-started/playground/playground.md), the various signal metrics collected from the execution of the policy can be visualized:

 <Zoom>